 From effective segmenting, marketers can reap highly-targeted marketing automation workflows that maximize both sales and engagement.

 Convert prospects into customers

-Studies have concluded that over 60 percent of customers prefer an email as a method of contact, thus making it the ideal tool for lead nurturing.
+Email is a perfect tool for lead nurturing.
 Email automation helps marketers to nurture the leads that they need to convert through their sales funnel effectively.
 It ensures that they avoid the labor-intensive task of sending marketing emails manually.

 Maintain engagement with prospects and existing customers